ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/github.md

 10 rows in set.
 Elapsed: 0.085 sec.
 Processed 532.10 thousand rows, 8.68 MB (6.30 million rows/s., 102.64 MB/s.)
 ```

 Note that this allows for files to be renamed and then re-renamed to their original values.
-First we aggregare `old_path` for a list of deleted files as a result of renaming.
+First we aggregate `old_path` for a list of deleted files as a result of renaming.
 We union this with the last operation for every `path`.
 Finally, we filter this list to those where the final event is not a `Delete`.

 ```sql
 SELECT uniq(path)